jayshreeanand/stacks-watchdog/project_info.md

-# Sonic Shield AI: AI powered security for Sonic
+# Chain Shield AI: AI powered security for Sonic

-Sonic Shield AI is an intelligent security monitoring agent for the Sonic blockchain.
+Chain Shield AI is an intelligent security monitoring agent for the Sonic blockchain.
 It uses advanced AI algorithms to detect suspicious transactions, wallet drainers, potential rug-pulls, and other security threats in real-time.
 It also analyses smart contracts using various AI models and scans the blockchain realtime for vulnerabilities.
 Gamified Learning modules are also included to educate users about common security issues.
 Real time alerts using telegram bots and email to keep users updated.

 Demo URL (frontend): [https://sonic-shield.vercel.app/](https://sonic-shield.vercel.app/)